hcschuetz/star-folding/README.md

   should coincide.

 Actually the current implementation of `contract` does not take care of faces and angles.
-To avoid this problem, the manifold should be fully triangulated (using `bend` and `bend2`) before calling `contract`.
+To avoid this problem, the manifold must be fully triangulated (using `bend` and `bend2`) before calling `contract`.

-The current implementation is very simplistic but apparently sufficient.
+The current implementation is quite simplistic but apparently sufficient.

-(The iterative approximation could probably be made to converge much faster.)
+After the geometric contraction (moving corresponding vertices together) also a topological contraction (merging of corresponding vertices and edges) is applied.

 `contract` takes one argument, namely the number of iterations.